 The company's Board of Directors receives annual briefings on prior-year corporate-wide political spending.
 In addition, each quarter we file a publicly available federal Lobbying Disclosure Act report that provides specific information on all General Dynamics lobbying activities.
 This report, which quantifies our lobbying expenditures for the quarter, describes the specific pieces of legislation that were the subject of our lobbying efforts and identifies the individuals who lobbied on behalf of our company, can be found at the U.S. House of Representatives Office of the Clerk website.

 Employee Political Contributions

-General Dynamics offers certain eligible employees (as determined by federal election laws) an opportunity to make political contributions through a company-sponsored Political Action Committee (PAC), called the General Dynamics Voluntary Political Contributions Plan.
+General Dynamics offers certain eligible employees (as determined by federal election laws) an opportunity to make political contributions through a company-sponsored Political Action Committee (PAC), called the General Dynamics Corporation Political Action Committee (GDC PAC).
 The General Dynamics employee PAC is organized and operated on a strictly voluntary, nonpartisan basis and is registered with the Federal Election Commission.

 The PAC's political contributions are reported monthly to the Federal Election Commission.
 Detailed information about the PAC's donations can be accessed on the U.S. Federal Election Commission website.

 A committee of senior management employees administers the company's employee PAC.
 In conjunction with this committee's oversight, the PAC contributions are subject to a robust internal review process.
 PAC expenditures are reviewed to ensure they represent the best interests of the company, its employees and its shareholders.
 Additionally, internal financial controls exist to ensure company compliance with federally mandated contribution limits.

 |Print Page | E-mail Page | RSS Feeds | Financial Tear Sheet|